Setting up the Office

 2.7 Involving Volunteers, Work Experience Students and Interns

-Given that anyone wishing to use a computer must have security clearance, this means that any short-term volunteers or work experience students may not be able to use them.
-You need to consider this requirement when agreeing to any such positions.
+Given that anyone wishing to use a computer must have security clearance, this means that any short-term volunteers or work experience students must not be allowed to use them.
+You need to consider this requirement when agreeing to any such positions, and you should never share log in details.
+Additionally, anyone who will be working on the Parliamentary Estate must get a Parliamentary pass, even if they’ll only be there for a day or two.
+Most pass applications are processed in 5 working days, so get the application in as early as you can, but a few weeks in advance should be fine.

 There may be problems about the use of volunteers in any office where paid staff are working, but most of us reckon that, despite some of the drawbacks, there’s a net gain from involving volunteers in our work.